oliverius/logo/docs/part8.markdown

 repeat 4 [fd 60 rt 90]
 ```

-If we run the tokenizer with this example, we will see:
+If we run the tokenizer with this example we will see:

 ```javascript
 [object Token "4" - NUMBER - {NONE}]